microsoft/kiota/README.md

 #### Running Kiota with Docker

-1. Navigate to [New personnal access token](https://github.com/settings/tokens/new) and generate a new token. (permissions: read:package).
+1. Navigate to [New personal access token](https://github.com/settings/tokens/new) and generate a new token. (permissions: read:package).
 1. Copy the token, you will need it later.
 1. Enable the SSO on the token if you are a Microsoft employee.
 1. Execute the following command to login to the registry.